 Milk - Human milk and/or commercially prepared formula are still required.
-Although your infant may be less interested in the breast or bottle as solids are introduced, she should be drinking around twenty-four ounces per day.
-Try to introduce a cup before the age of one.
-It is best if your infant is weaned off the bottle by twelve to fifteen months.
+Although your infant may be less interested in the breast or bottle as solids are introduced, she should be drinking around 24 ounces per day.
+Try to introduce a cup if you have not already done so.

-Solids - By nine months your infant should be eating a variety of pureed foods including cereals, fruits, vegetables, and meats.
-These should be given as three meals a day and on a regular schedule.
-Be sure to avoid those foods mentioned in our feeding handout.
+Solids - By nine months, your infant should be eating a variety of pureed foods; including cereals, fruits, vegetables, and meats.
+These should be given as three meals per day, and on a regular schedule.
+Ask your provider about introducing peanut protein.

-The American Academy of Pediatrics recommends supplementing exclusively breastfed babies with vitamin D. One such supplement, Poly-vi-sol, can be purchased over the counter; give one dropperful daily.
+The American Academy of Pediatrics recommends supplementing exclusively breastfed babies with vitamin D. One such supplement, Poly-vi-sol with Iron, can be purchased over the counter; give one mL daily.
 Nursing mothers should continue their prenatal vitamins.
-Formula fed infants receive adequate vitamin supplement from commercially prepared formula.
+Formula-fed infants receive adequate vitamin supplement from commercially prepared formula.

 At this age most infants:

 - Feed self finger foods such as cereal

 - Imitate sounds like "ooh" and "aah".

 - Pull themselves to a standing position and may begin to cruise around furniture

 - Go from a sitting to lying position

 - Act happy or sad, just like Mom and Dad